CtrlK

 Completeness

-The description answers both 'what' (coordenar release, versionamento, changelog, release notes, rollout, rollback, comunicacao interna) and 'when' ('Use quando a mudanca estiver pronta para empacotamento e liberacao controlada'), with an explicit trigger clause.
+The description clearly answers both 'what' (coordenar release, versionamento, changelog, release notes, rollout, rollback, comunicacao interna) and 'when' ('Use quando a mudanca estiver pronta para empacotamento e liberacao controlada') with explicit trigger terms listed separately.

 3 / 3